-- 1 Load or create a new menu.
-Click on the "Project" entry on the left side of the Menu Wizard window in the project tree. - 2 Click on the "PC menu" tab.
-Here you can make settings for the export. - 3 In the "Window" section, select one of the preset resolutions or enter your own resolution.
+1 Load or create a new menu.
+Click on the Project entry on the left side of the Menu Wizard window in the project tree.

+2 Click on the PC menu tab.
+Here you can make settings for the export.

+3 In the Window section, select one of the preset resolutions or enter your own resolution.

 If you want to play back the menu later, the resolution set here will be used.
-Activate "Show hints for buttons" if a hint about the function of a button is to be displayed
+Activate Show button hints if a when the mouse is moved over it hint about the function of a button is to be displayed later when the mouse is moved over it.